camwiegert/in-view/README.md

 > ```

 ### inView.threshold(\<threshold>)
-> Set the ratio of an element's width and height that needs to be visible for it to be considered in viewport.
+> Set the ratio of an element's height **and** width that needs to be visible for it to be considered in viewport.
 This defaults to `0`, meaning any amount.
-A threshold of `0.5` or `1` will require that half or all of an element's width and height need to be visible, respectively. `threshold` must be a number between `0` and `1`.
+A threshold of `0.5` or `1` will require that half or all, respectively, of an element's height and width need to be visible. `threshold` must be a number between `0` and `1`.
 > ```js
 > inView.threshold(0);
 > inView.threshold(0.5);